Don’t go yet!

 The process of buying a home online is also simple; searching for a home allows you to cut out plenty of time and perhaps even take a video tour; discover more about the area; and calculate what mortgage you can afford.
 You can also be notified of any relevant or interesting homes via email or text.

-If you need or want to sell your home very quickly then We Buy any Home will buy your home from you and provide a guaranteed quick sale, a process that can take only 7 days to complete – far quicker than the average.
+If you need or want to sell your home quickly in the UK then We Buy any Home will buy your home from you and provide a guaranteed quick sale, a process that can take only 7 days to complete – far quicker than the average.

 Circumstances where you might wish to sell quickly include if you have exhausted all other options; if you have received the home through inheritance; if you need money quickly; if you are divorcing or separating; or perhaps – although less common – if you need to move quickly for some reason.
 You will almost certainly have to drop the asking price, but this might be a lesser concern than actually looking after the sale yourself – worth considering, depending on your financial situation.